gtamilse/ansible-lab/Network_Automation_with_Ansible.md

 ---

-## R3.
-Config generation using Roles/templates
+## Exercise 3 - Config generation using Roles/templates
 ### R3.1.
 Goal
 - Goal: In this section, we will generate the below config using Ansible's templates feature.